companyinfo/conflex/README.md

 **Q: Why is my struct not being populated?**
 - Make sure you pass a pointer to your struct to `WithBinding`.
-- Check your struct tags: use `config:"fieldname"`.
+- Check your struct tags: use `conflex:"fieldname"`.

 **Q: How do I override config with environment variables?**
 - Use `WithOSEnvVarSource("PREFIX_")` and set env vars like `PREFIX_SERVER_PORT=8080`.